 - Shakes all the time – See misfiring below

 Your engine is a synchronized series of controlled explosions.
-The energy from these mini explosions is transformed into forward movement by the pistons, crankshaft and transmission.
+The energy from these mini-explosions is transformed into forwarding movement by the pistons, crankshaft, and transmission.

 Cylinder combustion doesn’t happen simultaneously, they’re sequenced for optimum momentum of the crankshaft.

-Each cylinder has it’s time to shine.
-On every forth turn of the crankshaft (known as a four stroke cycle aka four stroke engine), an explosion forces the piston down the cylinder and doing so turns the crankshaft.
+Each cylinder has its time to shine.
+On every fourth turn of the crankshaft (known as a four-stroke cycle aka four-stroke engine), an explosion forces the piston down the cylinder and doing so turns the crankshaft.

-If a cylinder doesn’t combust (fire), that cylinders power is missing from the cycle and causes the engine to run roughly.
-Often experienced as a shaking or vibration.
+If a cylinder doesn’t combust (fire), that cylinder’s power is missing from the cycle and causes the engine to run roughly.
+Often experienced as shaking or vibration.

 What Causes A Misfire

 There are many reasons for a car engine to misfire.
-Luckily for us there are also some very common reasons which we’ll cover right here.
-As you probably know, your cars engine is ran by a computer.
-It’s called a PCM (Power-train Control Module) it makes all the decisions about fueling and timing, cooling etc.
+Luckily for us, there are also some very common reasons which we’ll cover right here.
+As you probably know, your car’s engine is running by a computer.
+It’s called a PCM (Power-train Control Module) it makes all the decisions about fueling and timing, cooling, etc.

-It’s other clever function is self diagnoses, it won’t quite fix itself, however they are working on that, but it will flag anomalies and faults.
+It’s another clever function is self-diagnoses, it won’t quite fix itself, however, they are working on that, but it will flag anomalies and faults.
 Reading the PCM requires a scan tool and the information is displayed as a code, the code is unique to a circuit or component fault.